Gloucester prison.

 were by no means private and some 40 people were present in the prison yard on

-the morning of Monday
+the morning of Monday the

-men and one woman.
-They were Charles
+woman.
+They were Charles Edward Butt,

-Edward Butt, Mary Ann Barry and Edwin Bailey.
+Mary Ann Barry and Edwin Bailey.

 Curiously both the victims had died on the same day, the 17th of August 1873.